Applied Solid Mechanics (CE421) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Students will be able to use the principles of the mechanics of materials approach and theory of elasticity in solving mechanical problems.
+• Will be able to use the principles of the mechanics of materials approach and theory of elasticity in solving mechanical problems.

-• Students will be able to understand the fundamentals of energy methods used in mechanics of deformable bodies
+• Will be able to understand the fundamentals of energy methods used in mechanics of deformable bodies

-• Students will be able to understand the plastic behavior of deformable bodies.
+• Will be able to understand the plastic behavior of deformable bodies.

 Course Content Analysis of stress and strain, stress-strain relation, plane strain and plane stress problems, yield and failure criteria, unsymmetrical bending of beams, energy methods; buckling of columns; plastic behavior of structural members.